nus-cs2103-AY2122S1/ip/docs/README.md

 ### Finding tasks with a keyword: `find <keyword>`

-Finds task in the task list that contain the keyword.
+Finds task(s) in the task list that contain the keyword.

 Example of usage: